-Coral Gables Invites all Businesses to Participate in PARKing Day 2016
+Coral Gables Invites all Local Businesses to Participate in PARK(ING) Day 2017

-Coral Gables is encouraging all local businesses to participate in PARKing Day 2016 which is taking place on Friday September 16.
-PARKing Day is an opportunity for people to temporarily turn on-street parking spaces into public places.
+Coral Gables is encouraging all local businesses to participate in PARK(ING) Day 2017 which is taking place on Friday September 15.
+PARK(ING) Day is an opportunity for people to temporarily turn on-street parking spaces into public places.
 This international event raises awareness about the importance of a walkable, livable, healthy city and helps people re-think how our streets can be used.

-Any use of the right-of-way, including the use of on-street parking spaces for PARKing Day, requires a permit.
+Any use of the right-of-way, including the use of on-street parking spaces for PARK(ING) Day, requires a permit.
 But don’t worry because the City has created a special type of free permit to make it easy for you to participate.
-Please see below to view the requirements and to download the application.
-Anyone interested in participating must submit an application
+Please click here to view the requirements and to download the application

 Frequently Asked Questions